Beakerboy/VBA-Linter/README.md

 Check that code parses correctly.
 If so, check that the formatting meets a specified standard.

 ## Formatting Checks
+The detailed list of formatting rules can be found [here](https://beakerboy.github.io/VBA-Linter-Rules/)

 ### 100 Character errors
 * 110 Whitespace contains tabs